DanCCroft/LSC-Serial-Parser/README.md

 RTS = Request to Send         - "I want to send"
 DTR = Data Terminal Ready     - "Ready to receive"
-CTS = Clear to Send           - The device is powered and ready to communicate DCD = Data Carrier Detect     - Indicates a connection RI  = Ring Indicator          - Indicates an incoming signal (Traditionally from a modem) GND = Ground                  - Electrical ground
+CTS = Clear to Send           - The device is powered and ready to communicate DCD = Data Carrier Detect     - Indicates a connection (originally "carrier detected") RI  = Ring Indicator          - Indicates an incoming signal (traditionally from a modem) GND = Ground                  - Electrical ground

 TX/RX      = Data transmission lines